nhsengland/fdp-design-guide/docs/index.md

 Users think that when colour is used it is trying to convey information, so make sure the use of colour is intentional and consistent.
 Don't use colour just for decoration:

-- see the section on Guidance on use of colour - to ensure consistent experience for users across all products
+See the section on Guidance on use of colour - to ensure consistent experience for users across all products

-- a proportion of users cannot differentiate different colours.
+A proportion of users cannot differentiate different colours.
 To communicate with people who cannot see well or distinguish colours, you may need to:
-    - ensure that the contrast between colours is high enough using a colour tool
+    - ensure that the contrast between colours is high enough using a colour tool, for example <a href="https://silktide.com/">Silktide</a>
     - word things differently
     - use more than one visual cue, for example, text and an icon as well as colour

 ###2.
 Type sizes
-- the Workshop tool uses type sizes Small, Medium and Large.
+- the Workshop tool uses type sizes small, medium and large.
 We believe that the “small” size is unreadable for many users.
 - if specifying text in points or pixels, the optimal default font size for maximum readability for most users is 19px on large screens and 16px on small screens.
 Font size should not be smaller than size 10px.

 ###3.
 Accessibility